fastrgv/RufasCube/README.md

+# RufasCube with OpenAL Sound
-# RufasCube -- using OpenGLAda Binding and FreeType Fonts (TTF).
+# using OpenGLAda Binding, FreeType Fonts (TTF).

 ## What's new (newest at top of this list):

+**ver 4.3.0 -- 9nov20**
+* Completely new sound system using OpenAL binding;
+* Simpler, identical code for 3 platforms; simpler build process.

 **ver 4.2.4 -- 26oct20**